I'm a member

 You will be redirected to myBlue.
 Would you like to continue?

 Printer Friendly Version

-The CorRestore™ Patch System is a device approved by the U.S. Food and Drug Administration (FDA) through the 510(k) process that is specifically labeled for use “as an intracardiac patch for cardiac reconstruction and repair.”
+In 2004, the CorRestore™ Patch System (Somanetics Corp.) was cleared for marketing by the U.S. Food and Drug Administration through the 510(k) process for use “as an intracardiac patch for cardiac reconstruction and repair.
 The device consists of an oval tissue patch made from glutaraldehyde-fixed bovine pericardium.
-It is identical to other marketed bovine pericardial patches except that it incorporates an integral suture bolster in the shape of a ring that is used along with ventricular sizing devices, to restore the normal ventricular contour.
+It is identical to other marketed bovine pericardial patches, except that it incorporates an integral suture bolster in the shape of a ring that is used along with ventricular sizing devices to restore the normal ventricular contour.